LurkingGoo/cash-flow-sync-pilot/PROJECT_DOCUMENTATION.md

-# Cash Flow Sync - Project Documentation
+# Lurking Finance - Project Documentation

 ##  Project Overview

-**Cash Flow Sync** is a comprehensive personal finance management application that provides real-time tracking of expenses, budgets, and investment portfolios.
+**Lurking Finance** is a comprehensive personal finance management application that provides real-time tracking of expenses, budgets, and investment portfolios.
 The project demonstrates the power of AI-assisted development while highlighting the importance of proper architecture and integration planning.

 ###  Key Features
 - **Real-time Financial Dashboard** with expense tracking and budget monitoring